 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This fantasy is a hardcover edition that was published by Katherine Tegen Books on June 7, 2011 and has 641 pages.
+fantasy that was published by Katherine Tegen Books on June 7, 2011 and has 641 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Queste, Syren, Fyre

 Sixth in the Septimus Heap series for middle-grade readers and revolving around Septimus Heap, the seventh son of a seventh son.
 The primary focus is actually on Beetle followed by Septimus and then Simon.